I’m Dan Visel, and I work at the intersection of publishing, design, and technology.

 If you’re working on an electronic publishing project – or about to start working on such a project – I might be able to help.
 I’ve been thinking about how reading and writing work in electronic environments for years.
 I have plenty of experience writing, editing, designing, and developing complex multimedia projects.
 I’ve made books, websites, and iOS and Android apps.

 More importantly, I can help conceptualizing projects and navigating the space of technologies, which can be unnecessarily complicated for those who don’t work at it full time.
 You could think of me as a technologist who can talk to ordinary people; or as an ordinary person who knows how to talk to technologists.
-At the moment I’m based in Singapore, though I’m used to working remotely, and I’m regularly in North America.
+At the moment I’m based in Italy, though I’m used to working remotely, and I’m regularly in North America.
 Let me know if you’re interested in talking about a project: I might be interested!

 I’m most interested in building complex reading environments on the web and in mobile environments.
 I’ve used a wide range of web technologies, though most of what I’m doing is based around React, JavaScript, HTML5, and CSS3; I've made a lot of projects using Jamstack-based technology like Next.js or Gatsby, though lately I’m spending more time with frameworks like Astro, Remix, and SvelteKit.
 I’ve spent a lot of time with CMSes (Craft CMS, Drupal, Sanity) and markup languages old and new (LaTeX, Markdown, JATS, XML, SGML).
 Off the web, I’ve made things with Processing, Arduino, and Python.
 I’ve made apps for the iOS and Android platforms and have apps for sale in the Apple, Google Play, and Amazon app stores.